Some Riemann Hypotheses from Random Walks over Primes: An Equation Relating Non-Trivial Zeros and Primes

 \section{An Equation Relating Non-Trivial Zeros and Primes}

 Riemann \cite{Riemann} proved that the non-trivial zeros of $\zeta(s)$ dictate the distribution of the primes: by summing over the infinite number of zeros one can reconstruct the prime number counting function $\pi(x)$ exactly.
 Assuming the Euler product converges to the right of the critical line we can actually establish a converse.
-For instance, consider non-principal and primitive Dirichlet $L$-functions and the counting formula $N^{+}(T,\chi)$ for the number of zeros in the region $0 < \sigma < 1$ and $0 < t < T$.
-From Corollary~\ref{DirRH} all zeros have $\sigma=1/2$, and replacing \eqref{logsum} into the well-known function $S_\chi(T) = \tfrac{1}{\pi} \arg L\(\tfrac{1}{2}+iT, \chi\)$ implies that $N^{+}(T,\chi)$ depends only on the primes.